 How do I dress my family for a family photo shoot?

-What to wear for a photo shoot?
-I get this question all the time so I decided to write a post about picking the right outfits.
-Clients are always wondering what outfits will make for the best photos.
 First off, I want to say, don’t stress about it!
 The photo shoot should be a fun process for your family and clothes can add an unnecessary element of stress if you think too much.
 Also, don’t think you have to spend a small fortune on new clothes for the whole family.
 Most likely you can use what you already have in your closets.

-First and foremost, dress comfortably and naturally.
+1. Dress comfortably and naturally.

-Second, wear coordinating colors, but don’t match perfectly.
+2. Wear coordinating colors, but don’t match perfectly.

 If everyone in your group decided to wear blue jeans and the same color shirt, you will lose much needed variety in your photograph.
 Instead, let one person wear a color on the bottom while another wears the color on the top.
 Add in an accent color that is seen throughout the group in different way; an accessory, socks, shoes, jewelry, hair bows, ties, etc. This advice is similar to what a designer tells her client when decorating a home.
 Use two main colors on your walls throughout the house and then choose an accent color that can be intertwined in small ways.
 Think about this as you are choosing outfits and you will no doubt be successful!

-Last, but with equal importance, think about layers or easily altered outfits.
+3. Think about layers or easily altered outfits.

 It’s nice to have outfits that change slightly so you get different looks without having to completely change your clothes.
 You can add a sweeter, button up, or light jacket.
 (Of course, I live in Colorado and adding layers comes so naturally here because of the weather.)
 If it is too warm, think about changing the look with an accessory like a purse, scarf, or bulky necklace.
 It only takes a subtle change to have a big impact in your photographs.